Northern Iowa University - ExBulletin

 Northern Iowa University

-IRVING, Texas — Eight members of the UNI wrestling team earned top-eight seeds Monday afternoon as the Big 12 Conference announced seeding and bracket matchups ahead of next weekend's conference championship tournament.
+The two-day tournament will be held from March 9 to 10 at the BOK Center.
+Live coverage will air on Big 12 Now on ESPN+ for the first three sessions, while the championship round will air on ESPN2 on Sunday night.
+View links for all matches and mats during the tournament, as well as live results can be found on UNI's 2024 Big 12 Championship Hub.

-The two-day tournament will be held March 9-10 at the BOK Center in Tulsa, Oklahoma.
-The first three sessions will be covered live on ESPN+, while the championship round will air Sunday night on ESPN2.
+Eight Panthers earned the top-eight seeds earlier this week during the conference's tournament tournament unveiling.
+Click HERE to view the full set of brackets.

-Parker Keckeisen, UNI's first and only three-time Big 12 champion, was once again tabbed as the top seed in the 184-pound category and will have a first-round quarterfinal bye.
-Keckeisen will have a chance to become the program's first four-time Big 12 title winner and earn his 100th career victory in Tulsa.
-Northern Iowa has also won the 184-pound title at the Big 12 Championships every year since joining the league in 2018, the second-longest active streak of any Big 12 school in any weight class, behind Oklahoma State (nine consecutive 149-pound titles).
+Parker Keckeisen will have the opportunity to continue rewriting Panther wrestling history as he chases his fourth Big 12 184-pound title.
+Keckeisen was seeded first in his weight class this weekend and will also have the opportunity to win his 100th career match in Tulsa.
+UNI has won the 184-pound crown at the Big 12 Championships every year since joining the conference in 2018, the second-longest active streak of any Big 12 school in any weight class behind Oklahoma State (nine straight titles £149).

 Ryder Downey will be the two-seed in the 157-pound bracket looking to capitalize on a stellar first season in the Panther lineup.
 Downey has won his last ten matches, including a pair of top-ten victories over No. 3 Peyton Robb (Nebraska) and No. 9 Cody Chittum (Iowa State).